yanghengtang/tp/docs/UserGuide.md

 ### Viewing a patient : `view_p`

-Views the specified patient in the system.
+Allows you to view details, such as basic information, medical condition and remark, of a specific patient in the system.

 Format: `view_p INDEX`